 - Consequences are always more effective when provided with loving empathy.

 - Our kids will learn how to live their lives by watching us.

 Children under five should spend almost no time playing video games, computer games, or watching television.
 This also applies to educational games and shows.
 Older children shouldn't spend more that 15-30 minutes per day engaged in these activities.
 Wise parents set the following limit:

 I allow video games, computer games, or TV in our home

 only when they are causing no problems.

-Wise parents don't hesitate to remove these items from the home when "problems" begin.
-Listed below are a few examples of the enforceable limits we, as parents, can provide:
+Wise parents also don't hesitate to remove these items from the home when "problems" begin.
+Listed below are a few examples of the enforceable limits that we, as parents, can provide:

-While we can't control what our kids do when they are away from home, we can set good, solid limits when they're under our roofs.
-If they complain, "You don't trust me!" reply, "I don't even trust myself.
+We can't control what our kids do when they are away from home, but we can set good, solid limits when they're under our roofs.
+If they protest saying that you don’t trust them, you can reply, "I don't even trust myself.
 Lots of really good people get in trouble with technology.
 That's why I always make sure that your dad/mom knows what I'm doing on my computer, too."